NateEag/next-vcs/readme.md

 Git has no concept of file locking.

-File locking is stupid if your format is merge-friendly and diffable.
+File locking is questionable if your format is merge-friendly and diffable.

 If it is not, about the best thing you can do is say "warning; I'm working on this."